 Why do people still go the bar to order food without knowing their table number?
 Have they never eaten in a pub before?
-Were I foolish enough to ever get a job in a pub, this would drive me potty, I'd probably get sacked for calling the customer a dozy cow.
+Were I foolish enough to ever get a job behind the bar, this would drive me potty, I'd probably get sacked for calling the customer a dozy cow.

 Time for a bus under the river, for a train home.